Julia (programming language): History

-Julia 1.12 was released on 7 October 2025 (and 1.12.1 on the 17th and 1.12.2 now in testing), and with it a JuliaC.jl package including the juliac compiler that works with it, for making rather small binary executables (much smaller than was possible before; through the use of new so-called trimming feature).
-Julia 1.10 LTS is by now the only other still-supported branch.
+Julia 1.12 was released on 7 October 2025 (and 1.12.12 on 15 August 2026), and with it a JuliaC.jl package including the juliac compiler that works with it, for making rather small binary executables (much smaller than was possible before; through the use of the new so-called trimming feature).
+Julia 1.10 LTS is an officially still-supported branch, but the 1.11 branch has also been maintained after 1.12 release, with 1.11.8 released and then 1.11.9 released on 8 February 2026.
+Julia 1.13.0-rc4 is out, available as download, e.g. with juliaup.

 JuliaCon

 Since 2014, the Julia Community has hosted an annual Julia Conference focused on developers and users.
 The first JuliaCon took place in Chicago and kickstarted the annual occurrence of the conference.
 Since 2014, the conference has taken place across a number of locations including MIT and the University of Maryland, Baltimore.
 The event audience has grown from a few dozen people to over 28,900 unique attendees during JuliaCon 2020, which took place virtually.
 JuliaCon 2021 also took place virtually with keynote addresses from professors William Kahan, the primary architect of the IEEE 754 floating-point standard (which virtually all CPUs and languages, including Julia, use), Jan Vitek, Xiaoye Sherry Li, and Soumith Chintala, a co-creator of PyTorch.
 JuliaCon grew to 43,000 unique attendees and more than 300 presentations (still freely accessible, plus for older years).
 JuliaCon 2022 will also be virtual held between July 27 and July 29, 2022, for the first time in several languages, not just in English.